Rodrigo Moledo: Panathinaikos

 In January 2016, Moledo signed for Panathinaikos until the summer of 2018.
-On 19 March 2016, he scored twice against Iraklis for Super League game and expressed his happiness for his team's victory.
+On 19 March 2016, he scored twice against Iraklis for Super League Greece game and expressed his happiness for his team's victory.
 On 28 July 2016, he scored the only goal in a UEFA Europa League game against AIK for the first leg of the third qualifying round.

 Moledo started the 2016–17 season as the indisputable leader of the Greens' defence.
 On 14 February 2017, Panathinaikos defender is believed to be unhappy for not having his contract renewed as ex-Panathinaikos manager Andrea Stramaccioni promised him.

 Third spell at Internacional

-On 10 January 2018, Moledo signed a contract with Sport Club Internacional, a deal which will begin on July 1 after his current agreement with Panathinaikos runs out.
+On 10 January 2018, Moledo signed a contract with Sport Club Internacional, a deal which will begin on 1 July after his current agreement with Panathinaikos runs out.
 Fifteen days later, however, he moved immediately to the Colorado as Panathinaikos had a debt with the player; they accepted an offer of €150,000 for the transfer of the player.

 International career

-On 19 April 2013, Moledo was called up for Brazilian Team by coach Scolari for Brazil's April 24 friendly against Chile as a replacement for Henrique, who was playing a match for his club the next day.
+On 19 April 2013, Moledo was called up to the Brazil national team by coach Luiz Felipe Scolari for Brazil's 24 April friendly against Chile as a replacement for Henrique, who was playing a match for his club the next day.

 However, CONMEBOL moved Palmeiras game to the next week, allowing Scolari to recall Henrique while keeping Moledo in the squad.